 Good therapy is both an art and science.
 That’s why, when choosing a therapist, it’s important to find someone who has stellar professional credentials, and who can apply the latest and most proven research in service of your well-being.
 Yet it’s just as important to work with someone who has developed the “art” of therapeutic practice — in other words, a counsellor with the personal and professional experience that enables him to relate to who you are as a whole person, bringing true compassion and awareness into the therapeutic relationship.

 As a certified counsellor, Durwin has learned the science of effective therapy through rigorous academic training.
-He completed a Master of Arts in Counselling Psychology at the University of British Columbia and is certified at the national level through the Canadian Counselling and Psychotherapy Association (CCPA).
+He completed a Master of Arts in Counselling Psychology at the University of British Columbia and is certified at the national level through the Canadian Counselling and Psychotherapy Association (CCPA) and at the provincial level through the BC Association of Clinical Counsellors (BCACC).
 Durwin also completed all required doctoral-level coursework and training in supervision, while performing research on the benefits of mindfulness training.
 He is a recipient the Mind and Life Institute’s Varela Memorial Award.
 He has been in private practice for 9 years.

 Durwin takes seriously the principle that to be an effective helper, one must engage in ongoing professional development.
 To this end, Durwin has completed trainings in Mindfulness-Based Cognitive Therapy (MBCT) with Dr. Zindel Segal; Interpersonal Neurobiology with Dr. Dan Siegel; and Acceptance and Commitment Therapy with Dr. Steven Hayes.
 A close student of Ken Wilber for the past seven years, Durwin employs an integral approach to weave together these diverse methods in service of the best possible outcomes for his clients.